x1ahmed/northflank/README.md

 - Private and public keys are displayed in deployment logs
 - UUID is generated automatically for security
 - Reality protocol provides traffic camouflage
-- SNI is set to a popular PlayStation domain for better disguise
+- SNI is set to Microsoft's domain for reliable SSL certificates
+- Traffic appears as legitimate HTTPS to Microsoft's servers

 ## Usage